-The Agency contributes to the Plan, to a single employer-defined benefit OPEB plan administered by the DFA-EBD, on a monthly basis.
+The Agency contributes to the Plan, to a single employer defined benefit OPEB plan administered by the DFA-EBD, on a monthly basis.
 The Board establishes medical and prescription drug benefits for three classes of individuals covered as follows: active employees, terminated employees with accumulated benefits, and retires and beneficiaries.
 The Plan is established on the basis of a pay-as-you-go financing requirement and no assets are accumulated in a trust as defined by Governmental Accounting Standards Board Statement (GASBS) Number 75.
 The State's annual OPEB cost for the Plan is based on an actuarially determined calculated amount made in accordance with GASBS Number 75.

-Funding Policy - Employer contribution for the Plan are established by Ark.
+Funding Policy - Employer contributions for the Plan are established by Ark.
 Code Ann. § 21-5-414 not to exceed \$450 per budgeted position.
 Employees, retirees, and beneficiaries contribute varying amounts based on the type of coverage and inclusion of family members.
-Retirees that are Medicare eligible will have their benefits coordinated with Medicare Part A and B with the Plan being the secondary payer.
-The portion of the State's annual OPEB liability attributable to ATRS as of June 30, 2019 is \$5,098,111.
+Benefits for Medicare-eligible retirees are coordinated with Medicare Part A and B and the Plan is the secondary payer.
+The portion of the State's annual OPEB liability attributable to ATRS as of June 30, 2020 is \$6,585,411.